Elephant Conservation Project

 • Donations of funds are accepted at our elephant camp and delivered to government run elephant hospitals and wild elephant conservation projects all over Thailand

-Our team recently took to the road and visited five National Parks and Wildlife Reserves in Thailand to discuss about the human-elephant conflict and ways to solve it.
-We drove through the country’s nature parks to reach the areas most affected by human-elephant conflicts, in order to learn more and see how we can help.
+Our team took to the road and visited five National Parks and Wildlife Sanctuaries in Thailand to discuss about the human-elephant conflict and ways to solve it.
+We drove through the country to reach the areas most affected by human-elephant conflicts, in order to learn more and see how we can help.
+Upon arranging the meetings with the heads of the protected forest areas, we inquired about the supplies needed by the rangers on their patrol walks and brought donations with us.

 Planting trees to aid wild elephants in Kaeng Krung National Park